jomavazquez/docker-compose-wordpress/config/database/README.md

-# Keep this folder.
-Your mysql installation will be saved here
+# Delete this file before running docker-compose.
+This folder needs to be empty